MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sign-up-for-sales-trial.md

 1. Go to the [Sales overview page](https://dynamics.microsoft.com/sales/overview/) and select **Try for free**.

-1. Follow the onscreen guidance to enter the [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa) or your personal email ID, such as alansteiner@gmail.com.
+1. Enter the [email associated with your Microsoft account](https://support.microsoft.com/windows/what-is-a-microsoft-account-4a7c48e9-ff5a-e9c6-5a5c-1a57d66c3bfa) or your personal email ID, such as alansteiner@gmail.com.
     > [!NOTE]
     > [Conversation intelligence](dynamics365-sales-insights-app.md) requires a Microsoft account.